 Recreate Scotland worked with Edinburgh Leisure to create and support the implementation of circular economic strategies for the reuse of resources or redundant for the organisation.
 Becoming Recreate Certified will hold Edinburgh Leisure accountable for their carbon footprint associated with the management of redundant resources.
 Starting with FF+E from Vantage Point HQ.

-Edinburgh Leisure have achieved Recreate Certified Gold Status with the 98% reuse rate for all redundant FF+E from Vantage Point prior to their move to their new HQ in Meadowbank.
+Edinburgh Leisure have achieved a 98% reuse rate for all redundant FF+E from Vantage Point prior to their move to their new HQ in Meadowbank.
 The remaining 2% recycling rate accounted for items damaged beyond the point of repair.